More flexibility proposed for student debt forgiveness

 The program has seen an explosion of claims over the last decade starting with an Obama-era crackdown on for-profit colleges.
 But political and legal battles have led to a backlog of more than 200,000 applications, with some borrowers waiting years for a decision.

-Instead of requiring the government to review each claim individually — a rule set by the Trump administration — the new proposal would allow the Education Department to review and decide groups of similar claims together.
+Instead of requiring the government to review each claim individually — a rule set by the Trump administration — the new proposal would allow the Education Department to process groups of similar claims together.

-If a chain of colleges is found to have deceived students about their job prospects after graduating, for example, the department would be able to combine all claims from that school and approve them in one action.
-That option would be available if there’s evidence of widespread fraud by a school, determined by state or federal authorities or through a class-action lawsuit.
+If a college is found to have deceived students about their job prospects after graduating, for example, the department would be able to combine all claims from that school and approve them in one action.
+That option would be available if there's evidence of widespread fraud by a school, determined by state or federal authorities or through a class-action lawsuit.

 The new plan drew condemnation from the for-profit college industry, which faced intense scrutiny from the Obama administration but later found an ally in President Donald Trump.